circleci/circleci-docs/jekyll/_cci2/caching.md

 ## Source Caching

-Source caching is particularly useful when you run into rate-limiting on GitHub.
-It’s possible on CircleCI, but it’s also usually slower than pulling from GitHub.
+Source caching is useful when you run into rate-limiting with your VCS hosting provider (e.g. GitHub).
+It is possible to cache your source using CircleCI, but it’s often slower than pulling from GitHub.

-Source caching works best for smaller repos, when the pull is less than 30 seconds.
-In this case, you could spend 5 seconds in exchange for a simpler config.yml.
+Source caching can save a bit of time for smaller repos, when the pull is less than 30 seconds.
+The tradeoff is that you'll have a more complex `config.yml` to manage the source caching, and you'll only be saving a few seconds.

-For larger repos, this is less ideal: in those cases, it would take 30 seconds to clone from GitHub, 2 minutes to restore from S3, and another 2 minutes to save everything to S3 for next time.
+For larger repos, source caching will not speed up your jobs.
+In cases where it takes 30 seconds ormore to clone from GitHub, the same source can take 2 minutes to restore from the cache stored on S3, and another 2 minutes to save everything to S3 for next time.
+So for large repos we don't recommend source caching, unless you're being rate-limited.